-- Mid-February: Possible further Medicine offers may be made via VTAC
+- Mid-February 2017: Possible further MD offers made through VTAC

-- Late-February 2017: Compulsory attendance at Medicine Transition Program
+- Mid-February 2017 (Dates TBC): Compulsory attendance at MD Transition Program

 If you have or expecting to receive an interview offer for Monash University then you should consider enroling into NIE Monash MMI Interview Preparation Workshop.

 Monash also offers 4 different Special Entry Schemes

 - Dean's Indigenous' List (DIL)

 Bachelor of Biomedical Science pathway to graduate Medicine...

 We also highly encourage you to read about the Graduate Entry Bachelor of Medical Science and Doctor of Medicine (MD) pathway via the Biomedical Science degree.
 This is especially important for the students who are looking at alternative (Plan B) pathways to get into postgraduate Medicine.

 In short, as of 2017, at least 50 of the available places in the Graduate Entry Medicine program are reserved for students who have completed Monash University's Bachelor of Biomedical Science.
 Generally, only students who commence a first year undergraduate Biomedical Science degree at Monash University will be considered eligible for entry via this pathway into Graduate Entry Medicine at Monash University.
 Read more...